Recently, one of our readers asked us how to clear the cache in WordPress.

 WP Super Cache is another popular WordPress caching plugin.
 It allows you to clear or purge all cached content with a single click.

-Simply go to Settings » WP Super Cache in your WordPress admin dashboard, and then click the ‘Delete Cache’ button in the ‘Delete Cached Pages’ section.
+Simply go to Settings » WP Super Cache in your WordPress dashboard, and then click the ‘Delete Cache’ button in the ‘Delete Cached Pages’ section.

 Now, WP Super Cache will delete all of the cached files from your website.